pauloNarley/Hyperdrive/README.md

 1. Download source as a zip file
 2. Unzip the downloaded zip file
-3. Go through the folders till you find the source code
-4. Double click on the build.bat file and choose to build the ROM
+3. Execute the build.bat file
-5. Wait till the script completes (Once it is done a message will appear: Everything is OK)

 To build the ROM (On Linux)